aobai/learngit/readme.txt

 Git has a mutable index called stage.

-Git tracks changes of files.
+Git tracks changes of files staget 1.